Baileys Bread and Butter Pudding with Chocolate and Orange

 Do not skip the soak: 15 to 20 minutes minimum.
 The longer the bread sits in the custard before baking, the more deeply flavoured and custardy the result.
 If you have time, assemble it an hour ahead and leave it in the fridge.

 The top layer is where the magic happens: Break the bread into irregular pieces and pile them up haphazardly.
-The bits that stick up will get crispy and crunchy while the bits underneath stay soaked and soft.
-That contrast is everything.
+The bits that stick up get crispy and crunchy while the bits underneath stay soaked and soft.
+In a restaurant kitchen we always built the top of these puddings by hand rather than laying them out neatly, because the ragged version looks better and eats better.

-A little extra milk before baking: A splash of milk drizzled over the top just before it goes in the oven ensures there is enough moisture to run through all those top pieces.
+A little extra milk before baking: A splash of milk drizzled over the top just before it goes in the oven makes sure there is enough moisture to run through all those top pieces.
 It disappears into the pudding and you will never know it was there.

 Substitutions & Variations